ydb-platform/ydb/ydb/docs/en/core/faq/_includes/sdk.md

 # SDK

-#### What may cause the error "Status: OVERLOADED Error: Pending previous query completion" in the C++ SDK?
+#### Possible causes for "Status: OVERLOADED Error: Pending previous query completion" in the C++ SDK

 Q: When running two queries, I try to get a response from the future method of the second one.
 It returns: `Status: OVERLOADED Why: <main>: Error: Pending previous query completion`.